-Psychosocial Aspects of Chronic Kidney Disease: Psychological Impact of Dialysis, Transplant, and Chronic Conditions provides a practical overview on the emotional and psychological states of people with renal disease, including updates on epidemiology and treatment tactics for psychosocial factors.
+Psychosocial Aspects of Chronic Kidney Disease: Exploring the Impact of CKD, Dialysis, and Transplantation on Patients provides a practical overview on the emotional and psychological states of people with renal disease, including updates on epidemiology and treatment tactics for psychosocial factors.
 Sections cover psychiatric illness in the earlier and middle stages of chronic kidney disease and discuss patients with end-stage renal disease who are treated with dialysis.
 Other topics include the psychosocial considerations of those who’ve undergone renal transplantation, the treatment of adolescents, psychosocial disparities in chronic kidney disease, end-stage renal disease, challenges in psychosocial research in renal populations, and future directions for intervention.

 - Outlines the causes and treatment of psychosocial factors affecting renal disease patients

 - Emphasizes practical approaches to patient care and treatment issues

 - Covers the full range of renal disease, including dialysis, transplantation and end-stage

 - Discusses treatment for anxiety, depression, sleep disturbance and cognitive functioning

 - Explores psychosocial issues relating to hemodialysis and peritoneal dialysis

 Health psychologists and clinical psychologists working with chronic kidney disease patients, renal social workers, renal dieticians, and renal nurses; secondary audience would include academic researchers and general practitioners